Florida International University: Rosenberg presidency

-Jessell Presidency
+Jessell presidency

 Rosenberg was succeeded by Kenneth A. Jessell as president, previously FIU's chief financial officer and senior vice president for finance and administration.
-Jessell was selected as FIU's sixth president on October 17, 2022 by FIU's Board of Trustees and was and was confirmed by the Florida Board of Governors on November 9, 2022.
+Jessell was selected as FIU's sixth president on October 17, 2022 by FIU's board of trustees and was confirmed by the Florida Board of Governors on November 9, 2022.

+In April 2024, students at Florida International University started protesting and set up a "liberated zone" in support of Palestinians in Gaza, joining other campuses nationwide.
+Florida Governor De Santis strongly condemned the protests and threatened to deport foreign students.
+The ACLU of Florida weighed in with a statement supporting the students' right to protest.
+FIU students cited the government's threats for staying away from the protests.
+The protesters called for an end to "the siege on Gaza” and U.S. funding and arms to Israel.

+Jessell's contract ended in 2025.
+He was replaced by Florida's lieutenant governor and FIU alumna Jeanette Nuñez as interim president on February 17, 2025.